PaimaStudios/paima-engine-docs/docs/home/0 - what-is-paima-engine.md

 - Contracts on the L1 being updated
 - Accessing historical on-chain state
-- Reading updates from other L2s/rollups deployed on the blockchain Or even more complex transition rules.
+- Reading updates from other L2s/rollups deployed on the blockchain
+- Passive time and timers
+Or even more complex transition rules.

+A great example of this is using the L1 blockchain as the source of randomness, which avoids every game having to re-implement a randomness oracle from scratch.

 This is possible as sovereign rollups can [project](https://www.youtube.com/watch?v=XgOK4Gf9tO8) L1 state to the L2.

-These types of rollups shine for use cases where users need to use their assets (ex. use a NFT character to play a game made with Paima Engine), while typical optimistic/zk rollups shine for use cases where users need to exchange assets (ex. using a DEX on a blockchain ledger-based L2 VM).

 ## Stateful NFTs and NFT compression